-Canned Fish at the Mercado Campo de Ourique – Parceria das Conserva
+Canned Portuguese Fish Mercado Campo de Ourique – Parceria das Conserva

 Canned fish is an important part of Portugal’s culinary heritage, from as far back as 1853, when the first commercial canning factory, Ramirez, was set up.

-At Mercado Campo de Ourique, the main local market in the neighborhood, we made a stop at Parceria das Conserva to sample a variety of Portuguese canned fish.
+At Mercado Campo de Ourique, the main local market in the neighborhood, we made a stop at the Parceria das Conserva stall to sample a variety of Portuguese canned fish.

-We sampled mackerel in curry sauce, Tuna in a tomato sauce, sardines in olive oil and a fish roe salad.
-These little bites were accompanied with a delicious rosé wine from Lisbon.
+We sampled mackerel in curry sauce, tuna intomato sauce, sardines in olive oil and a fish roe salad.
+These little bites were accompanied with a delicious Portuguese rosé wine from Lisbon.

 The canned fish were surprisingly delicious.
 Both the mackerel and tuna were thick and fleshy.
 The curry sauce and mackerel was our absolute favorite.
 A hint of spice and the perfect combination of flavors.